xxgalaxyexplosionxx/Algebrica/README.md

-# Algebrica Interpreter
+# Algebrica

-The Algebrica Interpreter is a simple coding language designed for doing math.
+The Algebrica is a simple coding language designed for doing math.
 It supports basic arithmetic operations, custom libraries, and JavaScript code blocks to provide mathematical capabilities and flexibility.

 ## Getting Started